827992983/mylib/c/readme.txt

-lib is a linux c library
+lib is linux c library